Oilers Gameday: Vs. Maple Leafs

-The Edmonton Oilers are hot right now.
-Thanks to defeating the Vancouver Canucks by a final score of 3-0 on Thursday night, the Oilers have now won five straight games and 11 of their last 13 overall.
-The hot stretch has Edmonton within striking distance of first place in the North Division.
+The Edmonton Oilers played one of their worst games of the season on Saturday night, dropping a 4-0 decision against the visiting Toronto Maple Leafs.
+The Oilers never truly threatened in that game, and were outworked at every level.
+That is going to happen to just about every team during the course of the season.

-Tonight, they meet the team in first place, the Toronto Maple Leafs.
-It’s the fifth of nine meetings between the teams this season, and opens a crucial three-game set.
-These will be the final three meetings of the season in Edmonton, with the final two games set for March 27th and 29th in Ontario.
-For the Oilers, this kicks off a seven-game homestand.
+Tonight, the Oilers get a shot at revenge as they take on the Maple Leafs in the second of a three game miniseries at Rogers Place.
+It is the sixth of nine meetings this season between the sides, who will play again on Wednesday night.
+The Oilers are 2-3-0 in the series thus far.

-Jack Campbell gets the nod for the Maple Leafs, while Mike Smith gets the start for the Oilers.
+Michael Hutchinson gets the nod in net for the Maple Leafs, while Mikko Koskinen gets the start for the Oilers.

 Keys To The Game: